breakfastny/node-serialbuster/README.md

 The master device has address `MASTER` or `0x00`.

 ## Error checking
 A very lightweight 8bit checksum is calculated for the header + payload data in the envelope.
 Packages that aren't valid gets dropped.
+CRC8 is calculated before the packet contents have be escaped.
+Everything but the start and end bytes are escaped.

 ## Test